FutureJames/uConsoleSuckless/README.md

-# uDWM
+# Project
-uconsole specific build of DWM
+uConsole specific build of DWM and ST
+Additional guidance on setup of a new device